 Early Challenges and Solutions

-Leon and Omar raised money to launch via crowdfunding, and I asked Leon if that came out of his banking experience.
+Leon and Omar raised money for the property tech venture launch via crowdfunding, and I asked Leon if that came out of his banking experience.
 He says that it certainly taught him a lot about potential investors’ mindset but not how to do crowdfunding.
 He says a strong, clearly defined USP is essential for investors.

-Leon went on a course to learn how to go about crowdfunding.
+Leon went on a course to learn the crowdfunding.
 He also formed an advisory board, filled with people who did have experience.
 He believes that learning is key to success, and is massively self-taught.

 How Leon Developed a Team and the Culture: